Sussex Spaniel Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Sussex Spaniel, I would be most concerned about...

 - Providing enough exercise.
-Sussex Spaniels were developed to run through the fields seeking game birds, so an occasional walk around the block isn't enough for this hunting breed.
+Sussex Spaniels were developed to run through the fields seeking birds for the hunter to shoot.
+So life in an apartment or an occasional walk around the block isn't enough for this breed.
 Provide them with enough space to vent their energy with a vigorous daily romp.
-Otherwise they will become bored -- which they usually express by barking and howling and becoming destructive.
+Otherwise they will become bored, which they usually express by barking and howling and chewing destructively.

 - Stubbornness.
-Despite their easygoing nature, Sussex Spaniels are stubborn and can be manipulative.
+Despite their easygoing nature, Sussex Spaniels are stubborn, and to get their own way, they can be manipulative.
 You must show them, through absolute consistency, that you mean what you say.

 - Grooming and shedding.
 To keep their silky coat free of mats, Sussex Spaniels require regular brushing and combing, and occasional trimming.
 And like most spaniels, Sussex Spaniels shed a lot.